-An Air Rhodesia Boeing 720 jet airliner made an inaugural flight to South Africa from Salisbury on Friday (July 6).
+Background: An Air Rhodesia Boeing 720 jet airliner made an inaugural flight to South Africa from Salisbury on Friday (July 6).
 The 122-seat aircraft was filled with sportsmen and women, on their way to compete in Durban.

 The jet was one of three bought secretly by Rhodesia in spite of the United Nations economic sanctions imposed when Rhodesia unilaterally declared itself independent in 1965.

 The Boeings are expected to replaced the ageing Viscount fleet on flights between Salisbury, South Africa and Mozambique.

 SYNOPSIS: One of the three passenger jet airliners secretly bought by Rhodesia earlier this year left Salisbury for Durban, South Africa, on Friday (July 6) on it's maiden international flight in Air Rhodesia colours.